DLTHub First Look

 Customization

-My alternative to Airbyte fiasco was to use Airflow without it's platform, just the providers.
-As you might know the provider ecosystem is huge.
+My alternative to the Airbyte fiasco was to use Airflow without its platform, just the providers.
+As you might know, the provider ecosystem is huge.
 All of them are in Python so it's pretty straightforward to extend them.

 Dependency Hell

-But the hope and excitement to use Airflow providers was short-lived.
-Airflow is known for it's dependency hell.
+However, the hope and excitement to use Airflow providers was short-lived.
+Airflow is known for its dependency hell.
 For one, we were using poetry which is not supported.
-Providers cannot be installed without installing airflow itself.
-That means I'm brining way too many libraries and it's assoicated constraints into my project and are limited to the version of Airflow I'm using.
+Providers cannot be installed without installing the Airflow itself.
+That means I'm bringing way too many libraries and it's associated constraints into my project and are limited to the version of Airflow I'm using.

 DLTHub

 DLTHub was the next ray of hope.
-It's purely opensource and has no platform dependency.
-It's all Python and comes with the flexibility of run it anywhere, from your local, server, airflow.
+It's purely open source and has no platform dependency.
+It's all Python and comes with the flexibility of running it anywhere, from your local, server, to airflow.

 Installation